-Welcome to Chestnut Class – Years 5 and 6 – Spring 2018
+Welcome to Chestnut Class – Years 5 and 6 – Summer 2018

-Welcome back to all the children and parents, we hope you have had a lovely Christmas and New Year break and are ready for another exciting term ahead.
-The class is made up of 17 Year 6 and 12 Year 5 pupils, giving a total of 29 children and has a dedicated teacher and two Learning Support Assistants.
+Welcome back to all the children and parents, we hope you have had a lovely Easter break and are ready for another exciting two terms ahead.
+The class is made up of 18 Year 6 and 12 Year 5 pupils, giving a total of 30 children and has a dedicated teacher and a Learning Support Assistant.
 This term, all the year 5 pupils will have Maths and English in the mornings with all other Year 5 pupils in Oak Class, while Year 6 will be working with Mr Clark to concentrate on preparing for SATS and the transition to secondary school in the summer.
 This will enable smaller class sizes for these all-important subjects.
 The class will come back together in the afternoons for topic, science and other subjects.

 SATS and Transition to Secondary School – Year 6 Page

 SATS is now upon us for Year 6, closely followed by their moves to their secondary schools.
 We have a separate web page specifically for the Year 6 students – follow this link for information relating to Year 6 SATS and transition to secondary school in 2018.

 We are focussing on raising literacy standards and will be checking pupil’s reading record (yellow book) each week.
 Please ensure your child brings in the book each day and that he/she is encouraged to read at home (it doesn’t have to be a book – it can be a magazine article or web site).
 The whole school is also taking part in ‘Buster’s Book Club’, where they record their reading on a Wednesday evening.
 This can lead to them receiving rewards for their class and the school.